-Bilateral coordination skills are needed for motor development and brain development.
+Bilateral coordination skills are needed for fine motor skills and communication between the right side and left side of the brain.

-These skills start when kids are young but continue as they grow.
+These skills start when kids are young but continue to develop and become more refined as they grow and participate in play and school activities.

-Also, when climbing a ladder to hold a paint container in one hand and the brush in the other.
+For example, we chop veggies during dinner prep, climb a ladder while holding a paint container in one hand and brush in the other, or we assemble IKEA furniture.

 Bilateral coordination is required in life!
 It’s important to start developing these skills when kids are young.